bearjoy730/Learning-Perspective-Undistortion-of-Portraits/README.md

 ![](webimages/Reconstruction.gif)

 ### 5. Landmark Detection and Face Verification Enhancement
 Our approach greatly enhance the performance of face verification and landmark detection of the near-range portraits.
+More details can be found in the paper.

 [Paper](https://arxiv.org/pdf/1905.07515.pdf)  [Data]  [Code](coming soon)

 ### Citation